a11ywatch/a11ywatch/README.md

 ## Contributing

-Read the [contributing guide](/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to A11yWatch.
+Read the [contributing guide](/CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, how to build and test your changes to A11yWatch.

 Notice that contributions go far beyond pull requests and commits.
 Although we love giving you the opportunity to put your stamp on A11yWatch, we also are thrilled to receive a variety of [other contributions](https://a11ywatch.com/faq).